 Essential advice on how to craft a great English literature essay at university - and how to avoid rookie mistakes.
 If you've just begun to study English literature at university, the prospect of writing that first essay can be daunting.
 Tutors will likely offer little in the way of assistance in the process of planning … Continue reading How to write great English literature essays at university

-Want to improve your stories - or help your students improve theirs?
+Want to improve your short stories - or help your students improve theirs?
 Flash fiction is a great way to start.
 The enduring appeal of short stories 'Short stories are tiny windows into other worlds and other minds and other dreams.
-They are journeys you can make to the far side of the universe and still … Continue reading Nine things you need to do to start writing great flash fiction
+They are journeys you can make to the far side of the universe and … Continue reading Nine things you need to do to start writing great flash fiction

 We used to call her The Stick Insect.
 It was cruel but completely appropriate.
 She had a tall, awkward, brittle body.
 When she walked, it seemed like she might snap or be blown away by a strong gust of wind.
 Her face was pale and cratered, puckered like pink polypi.
 Her cheekbones were misaligned, eyes … Continue reading ‘The Stick Insect’